rajan-chari/yara-playground/docs/troubleshooting/conda-specific.md

-# Conda-Specific Troubleshooting
+# Conda-Specific Troubleshooting for Sailing AI

-This guide addresses issues specific to Miniconda/Anaconda installation, environment management, and integration with ROS.
+This guide addresses issues specific to Miniconda/Anaconda installation, environment management, and integration with ROS for sailing AI development in the Yara_OVE experimental playground.

 ## Installation Issues